 When you put your effort, trust and money into something, you expect them to bear returns after a certain period.
 Essentially, you will be risking all these aspects with the hope of reaping returns.
 Even in business, there is a general assumption that higher risks equal higher returns, which is basically known as risk return… Continue reading Does Higher Risk Lead to Higher Returns?

 Big data is the term used to describe large amounts of data in reference to businesses.
 It is collected from a variety of sources such as social media or business sales.
 Big data can be used to save you time and money when developing new products.
-Combining big data benefits with other research can help… Continue reading Big Data Benefits
+Combining big data benefits with other research (e.g. healthcare)… Continue reading Big Data Benefits

 Deep learning, big data, the cloud, and the rest of the pieces of the developing AI world are becoming familiar, being visualized by marketers who understand we need images and ideas that fit into our worldview.
 We already love our cars and our dogs, so falling in love with an AI personal assistant who actually… Continue reading Robots as a substitute for human proximity